Rapid Bus: The Bus Network Revamp (BNR): 2015–present

-The Bus Network Revamp has been implemented by Land Public Transport Commission (SPAD) as of 1 December 2015.
+The Bus Network Revamp has been implemented by Land Public Transport Commission (SPAD) since December 2015.

 Bus routes

-Former bus routes served by Rapid Bus
+Former bus routes served by Rapid Bus before BNR

 Before the implementation of the Bus Network Revamp (BNR) by the Land Public Transport Commission (SPAD), these are the former routes being served by Rapid Bus.

+Trial bus services

+As part to expand the public transport connectivity and improve service efficiency, several new bus routes by Rapid KL were introduced with a limited trial run period.
+This is used to gather and identify the ridership of the underserved areas before the route will become permanent once the ridership target is reached.

 Using the service

 Rapid Bus new bus system expects users to hop on more than one bus to complete a journey.
 This is unlike the previous Rapid Bus bus system and that still in use by other bus operators in the Klang Valley, where most bus services begin in the suburbs, follow a trunk route to the city, then perform a sweep in the city centre before terminating.

 Instead, Rapid Bus users are expected to use a combination of its four types of services to complete journeys.
 Local Shuttles take users in the suburbs to hubs, usually bus terminals or LRT stations, where users transfer to LRTs or trunk buses to continue their journeys to the city or elsewhere in the Klang Valley.
 The city centre is served exclusively by GoKL City Bus.